b4stet/LaTeX/README.md

 ### Full example
 Let compile the tex file in this repo.
 ```
-docker run -it -v $(pwd):/code -w /code -u $(id -i $USER):$(id -g $USER) mypdflatex main.tex
+docker run -it -v $(pwd):/code -w /code -u $(id -u $USER):$(id -g $USER) mylatex pdflatex main.tex
 ```

-Comparing the tex file _main.tex_ and the result _main.pdf_, you will learn the syntax to get most of the basics: list/ordered list/table/newline/section and subsections/table of contents/figure/...
+Comparing the tex file _main.tex_ and the result _main.pdf_, you can learn the syntax to get most of the basics: list/ordered list/table/newline/section and subsections/table of contents/figure/...
 For an advanced usage, you can refer to LaTeX wiki :)